Taylor Holmes: Film

 Early film appearances included Efficiency Edgar's Courtship and Fools for Luck.
 One of his first starring roles was in A Pair of Sixes (1918).

 By the 1940s, he was working more on film than on stage.
 Holmes played a number of memorable roles, particularly in film noir, including the gullible millionaire conned in Nightmare Alley (1947), a shifty lawyer in Kiss of Death (1947), and as Gavery, a reptilian disbarred lawyer in Act of Violence (1949).
 He is also recognized for playing the Bishop of Avranches, who fiercely denounces Pierre Cauchon in the Ingrid Bergman Joan of Arc (1948), Marilyn Monroe's potential father-in-law in the 1953 Gentlemen Prefer Blondes ("I don't want to marry your son for his money, I want to marry him for your money!"), and the voice of King Stefan in the final cut of Disney's animated feature Sleeping Beauty (1959), Holmes' last credited screen role.
 He also played Ebenezer Scrooge in a low-budget half-hour television version of Charles Dickens's A Christmas Carol, first telecast in 1949.

 Personal life

 Holmes was married to actress Edna Phillips and was the father of actors Phillips Holmes, Madeleine Taylor Holmes, and Ralph Holmes.

-Eight months after the release of Sleeping Beauty, Holmes died on October 1, 1959, at the age of 80.
+Nearly a year after the release of Sleeping Beauty, Holmes died on October 1, 1959, at the age of 81.
 He was interred in Culver City's Holy Cross Cemetery.